MAUW Member Policy Hub

 In 2024, 45% of all babies born in Michigan were covered by Medicaid, and nearly half of all children in the state are insured through the program.
 In rural Michigan, the percentage is even greater, as the majority of births in most rural counties are covered by Medicaid.
 Medicaid also plays a critical role in behavioral health and substance use treatment, especially in rural and underserved areas.

 Beyond its importance to ALICE, Medicaid is a major economic driver for Michigan.
-The program supports more than $24 billion in annual healthcare services, with over 65% of funding provided by the federal government.
+As of 2024, the program supports more than $24 billion in annual healthcare services, with over 65% of funding provided by the federal government.
 Medicaid expansion alone has brought over $1 billion in federal funds into Michigan and supported more than 10,000 jobs.

 Michigan included $4.5 million in the FY2024 budget for a grant program “to eliminate medical debt to patients with an income below the federal poverty level with a financial need or who face insolvency.”
 There is some effort to build on this funding in this year’s budget.